Braves vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 - In nine games over the last 10 matchups when favored by oddsmakers, the Braves have a record of 7-2.

-- The Braves have three wins against the spread in their last five chances.
+- The Braves have a record of 3-1-0 ATS over their last 10 games.

 Braves Betting Records & Stats

-- The Braves have won 65.1% of the games this season when they were the moneyline favorite (41-22).
+- The Braves are 41-23 in games they were listed as the moneyline favorite (winning 64.1% of those games).

-- In games it has played as moneyline favorites with odds of -155 or shorter, Atlanta has a 27-12 record (winning 69.2% of its games).

-- Based on this game's moneyline, the Braves' implied win probability is 60.8%.
+- The Braves have a 59.2% chance to win this matchup based on the moneyline's implied probability.

-- Atlanta has played in 74 games with a set over/under, and have combined with its opponents to go over the total 41 times (41-30-3).
+- Atlanta has had an over/under set by oddsmakers 75 times, and have combined with opponents to go over the total in 42 of those games (42-30-3).

-- The Braves have a 7-7-0 record against the spread this season.
+- The Braves have a 7-7-0 record against the spread this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!